 You will need to do a bit of route finding to stay on the trail.
 For most of the way, the trail is marked with cairns, stacked stones that serve as trail markers.
 However, these cairns are few and far between in some spots, so they can be difficult to spot.

 It is very easy to lose the trail.
-We lost it and saw several other groups of people wandering around, lost as well.
+The first time we hiked Devils Garden, we lost the trail and wandered around for a little bit.
+We saw several other groups of people wandering around, lost as well.
 There are numerous “false trails.”
 These are trails that were formed by other hikers who stumbled off the main trail, creating short, dead-end trails.
 They can be very misleading.

 While on the Primitive Trail, you can add on the short detour to Private Arch.
-It’s a small, low arch and not very thrilling, but you may it all to yourself.
+It’s a small, low arch and you may it all to yourself.

 After climbing up and over numerous fins of rock, it is a long, somewhat boring hike on a sandy trail until you get back to the main trail.
 The Primitive Trail meets up with the main trail near Landscape Arch.
 From here, it is about a 30-minute walk to the parking lot.